sweh/ajja/docs/src/usage/quickstart.rst

     <div id="my_collection"></div>

-Initialize the collection and load current state from server
+Initialize the collection (in this case a :js:class:`ListWidget`) and load current state from server

-.. _code-quickstart-collection-initialization:
+.. _code-quickstart-initialize-list-widget:

 .. code-block:: javascript